gauripowale/dcos-website/src/blog/2017-05-09_gpus_on_dcos.md

 lunr: true
 ---

 In the last post, we demonstrated how GPUs can dramatically reduce the time you need for a TensorFlow job.
 But what if we want to run this in production, not just from the laptop?
-You’d want reliability and efficiency: that’s where Mesos comes in.
-And you’d want to be able to deploy your TensorFlow service quickly and manage it easily: that’s where DC/OS comes in.
+You’d want to be able to deploy your TensorFlow service quickly and manage it easily in production across multiple teams: that’s where DC/OS comes in.

 Watch a video version of this tutorial:
 [![GPUs on DCOS](https://img.youtube.com/vi/VzHVM0SCF44/0.jpg)](https://www.youtube.com/watch?v=VzHVM0SCF44)